JohnnyDeuss/Project-Euler/README.md

     openssl enc -bf-cbc -in problem095.py -out problem095.py.enc

-One way to decode these files is to the the following command:
+One way to decode these files is to use the following command:

     openssl enc -d -bf-cbc -in problem095.py.enc -out problem095.py

-Please don't spread these solutions online without them being encrypted, to encourage people to solve these problem themselves first.
+Please don't spread these solutions online without them being encrypted, to encourage people to solve these problem for themselves first.